seancorfield/honeysql/doc/getting-started.md

 by `?` in the SQL string and lifted out into the vector that is returned from `format`.

-Most clauses expect a vector as their value, containing either a list of SQL entities or the representation of a SQL expression.
+Most clauses expect a sequence as their value, containing either a list of SQL entities or the representation of a SQL expression.
 Some clauses accept a single SQL entity.
-A few accept a most specialized form (such as `:set` accepting a hash map of SQL entities and SQL expressions).
+A few accept a more specialized form (such as `:set` accepting a hash map of SQL entities and SQL expressions).

 A SQL entity can be a simple keyword (or symbol) or a pair